 4. What do you believe the source of the current PCB baseload to be?

 The sediments which remain upstream of the Ft.
 Edward dam area or possibly other bottom sediments.

-5. What are the current water column concentrations in the Ft.
+5. What are the current water column concentrations for total PCBs in the Ft.
 Edward area?